 The children that we teach today may grow up to become future scientists, biologists or conservationists, and as such, the simple power of education should never be underestimated.

-We are aiming to further expand our education program in 2019 to include programs for older children and to target schools in other regions.
+We are aiming to further expand our education program in 2020 to include programs for older children and to target children in other regions.
 We need your help to make this happen.
 To help us to fund our education program or to sponsor an education outreach event, you can do so using the buttons below: